Weezer: Everything Will Be Alright in the End and the "White Album" (2013–2016)

 On October 26, 2015, the band released a new single, "Thank God for Girls", through Apple Music and to radio the same day.
 The following week, the band released a second single, "Do You Wanna Get High?".
 Cuomo claimed in an interview with Zane Lowe, that the band was not working on a new album.
 Later, on January 14, 2016, Weezer released a third single, "King of the World", and announced the "White Album", which continued the critical success of the band's previous release.

-While writing the album, Cuomo joined Tinder to meet with people to get inspired for new songs.
-He also started to explore other songwriting techniques including a cut-up technique, stream-of-consciousness, and writing melodies with a piano instead of guitar.Weezer was officially released on April 1, 2016 and peaked at No. 4 on the Billboard 200.
+Cuomo joined Tinder to meet with people to get inspired for new songs.
+He also started to explore other songwriting techniques including a cut-up technique, stream-of-consciousness, and writing melodies with a piano instead of guitar.

+Weezer was officially released on April 1, 2016, and peaked at No. 4 on the Billboard 200.
 The album is considered a concept album exploring the themes of gender dynamics, modern dating experiences and references to religious iconography.
-Musically, the album serves as a throwback to the band's first two albums, Weezer (1994) and Pinkerton (1996), while also serving as a tribute to the Beach Boys.

-The album received a grammy nomination for Best Rock Album for the 59th Annual Grammy Awards.

-In support of the album, the band performed on the Weezer & Panic! at the Disco Summer Tour 2016 with Panic! at the Disco in 2016.
-The band later signed to Atlantic Records as part of a joint venture between Warner Music Group and Crush Management.
+It received a Grammy nomination for Best Rock Album for the 59th Annual Grammy Awards.
+Weezer performed on the Weezer & Panic! at the Disco Summer Tour 2016 with Panic! at the Disco in 2016.
+They later signed to Atlantic Records as part of a joint venture between Warner Music Group and Crush Management.

 Pacific Daydream (2017–2018)

-Soon after the release of the White Album, Cuomo discussed plans for Weezer's next album, provisionally titled the "Black Album'.
+Soon after the release of the White Album, Cuomo discussed plans for Weezer's next album, provisionally titled the "Black Album".
 Cuomo said the album would tackle "more mature topics" and be "less summer day and more winter night", and suggested the band could return to the recording studio as soon as October 2016.
 Weezer delayed recording after Cuomo felt his new material was more "like reveries from a beach at the end of the world [... as if] the Beach Boys and the Clash fell in love by the ocean and had one hell of an amazing baby".

-To write the album, Cuomo utilized various musical and lyrical fragments he had collected over time.
+To write the album, Cuomo used various musical and lyrical fragments he had collected over time.
 He kept an archive of song ideas and hired programmers to organize a spreadsheet of lyric snippets by beats per minute, syllable, and key to call from whenever stuck.
 "Instead of trying to force myself to feel inspired, I can just go into the spreadsheet and search [...]
 I just try them out to see which ones work magically."